solo-system/solo-system.github.io/documentation/memory_cards/index.md

 micro-SD cards come in sizes up to (currently 256Gb).
 This table shows their capacity in terms of how many hours (or days) they can store, for lots of different recording parameters.
-The default setup is 16000 Hz sample rate, mono.
+(Remember the default setup is 16000 Hz sample rate, mono).

 <style type="text/css">
 	.tg  {border-collapse:collapse;border-spacing:0;border-color:#bbb;}